leikareipa/leikareipa.github.io/blog/llm-performance-in-retro-assembly-coding/content.md

 # LLM performance in retro assembly coding

 How well can the various publically-available LLMs assist you in retro assembly coding?
-Here's seven of them compared.
+Here's eight of them compared.

 ## Results